-Here, each function parameter has been replaced by a $\ell$ -tuple of functions.
+Here, each function parameter has been replaced by a l -tuple of functions.

-The SHP $\mathbf{SHP}(D,s)$ , constructed from a source program D and a spurious error path s, contains neither recursion nor non-deterministic branch, and is reduced to fail if and only if $main\langle\rangle\overset{s}{\Longrightarrow}D$ fail.
+The SHP SHP(D, s), constructed from a source program D and a spurious error path s, contains neither recursion nor non-deterministic branch, and is reduced to fail if and only if $main\langle\rangle \stackrel{s}{\Longrightarrow}{D}$ fail.
 Furthermore, each function in the SHP is called at most once.

-$^{7}$ Here, for the sake of simplicity, we assume that m is some integer constant.
+6 Here, for the sake of simplicity, we assume that m is some integer constant.
 As already mentioned, the random number generator randi can actually be encoded in our language.

-&lt;sup>8 For clarity, we have extended our language with tuples of functions.
+7 For clarity, we have extended our language with tuples of functions.
 If necessary, they can be removed by the currying transformation.

-The generated straightline program satisfies the following properties
+The generated straightline program satisfies the following properties.